-The NMWCA's Economic Research and Policy Bureau (ERPB) collects workers' compensation data and provides statistical and economic research for the public, the New Mexico Legislature, the Advisory Council on Workers' Compensation and Occupational Disease Disablement, and the WCA.
+The New Mexico Workers' Compensation Administration's Economic Research and Policy Bureau (ERPB) collects workers' compensation data and provides statistical and economic research for the public, the New Mexico Legislature, the Advisory Council on Workers' Compensation and Occupational Disease Disablement, and the WCA.
 To better inform the public and interested parties, the bureau publishes an annual report that provides a snapshot of the agency's key duties.

-View 2012-2018 New Mexico workers' compensation claims data through the Tableau interface.
-Pre-Tableau presentations for 2016-2019 claims data are found in the 2020 Annual Report.
+View 2012-2019 New Mexico workers' compensation claims data through the Tableau interface.